The 33: Filming

 Principal photography began in December 2013 in Colombia.
 Before shooting began, Riggen interviewed each of the miners and their families.
 After the shooting wrapped up in Nemocón, Colombia in January, crews started filming again in Copiapó, Chile on 5 February 2014, which was the actual place of the incident.
 On 18 February 2014, news told that more than half of the filming was done in the salt mine of Nemocón, Colombia, and rescue scenes were being filmed in Tierra Amarilla, Chile.
 Filming wrapped up on 20 February 2014.

 Music

 In October 2014, James Horner was hired to compose the music for the film.
 It was the second of two scores he had completed in 2015, before his death on 22 June of that year.

 Release

 The 33 was released across Latin America through 20th Century Fox starting from 6 August 2015 in Chile.
 It debuted in Colombia on 20 August 2015, along with the rest of Central America.
 Brazil was the last, where the film was released on 29 October 2015.
-Its United States and Canada theatrical releases were handled by Warner Bros. on 13 November 2015.
+Its United States and Canada theatrical releases were handled by Warner Bros.
+Pictures on 13 November 2015.
 The premiere in Santiago was attended by most of the leading cast, in addition to several of the miners, former President Sebastián Piñera and former minister Laurence Golborne.